Course Outline

 • Quick introduction to time handling in C++14 (chrono library)

-• RAII pattern for lock handling (std::lock_guard, std::unique_lock)
+• RAII pattern in lock management (std::lock_guard, std::unique_lock)

 • The reader-writer problem